-An import to EU in 2010 at 6 037 526 tonnes and an average concentration NPE in textile at 107 mg/kg result in a total of 642 tonnes NPE.
+An import to EU in 2010 of 6 037 526 tonnes46 and an average concentration NPE in textile of 53 mg/kg (9-97 mg/kg) result in a total of 320 tonnes NPE (53-585 tonnes).
 Assuming in accordance with argument above this amount will be released to the WWTPs.
-Calculation based on NPE with 8 ethoxy unitis (where the NP/NPE ratio is 2:5) gives 257 tonnes NPequ annually.
+Calculation based on NPE with 8 ethoxy units (where the NP/NPE ratio is 2:5) gives 128 (21-234) tonnes NP{equ} annually.

 The completed COHIBA project, partially funded by the EU's development fund and the Baltic Sea Region Programme 2007-2013 included NP/NPE (COHIBA 2012).
 One of the work packages in the project studied substance flow analysis for NP/NPE.
 The contribution from textiles was based on emissions data calculation from Stockholm (Månsson et al. 2008), which then was extrapolated to EU level.
 The difference from the Stockholm analysis was the inclusion of a Finnish study of 10 T-shirts, half of which contained nonylphenol.
 On the basis of this they assumed that half of the imported textiles contain NPE.
-The estimated amount of NP/NPE emitted to the WWTPs from washing imported textiles were 225-525 tonnes NPequ /year in EU.
-These approximations are consistent with the quantity NPequ received when using the mean value for the seven studies above.
+The estimated amount of NP/NPE emitted to the WWTPs from washing imported textiles were 225-525 tonnes NP{equ} /year in EU.
+These approximations are somewhat higher than the calculation results above.